Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Nov.
 13 Leyte Leyte Nov.
 24 Independent

 Nov.
 29 Leyte San Francisco Dec.
-23 Independent See * below
+23 Independent Subsequent voyages:

 Notes:

 For info, the Norwegian Meline is also listed in Convoy BX 160.
-Other Norwegian ships in Convoy HX 354, which had originated in New York on May 3-1945, were G. C. Brøvig, Noreg, Salamis, Strinda, and Washington Express.
-Carl Oftedal carried ammunition/explosives and had station 44, having joined from Halifax.
-The westbound Convoy ON 300, which had originated in Liverpool on May 2-1945 (arrived New York on May 18), also had several Norwegian ships, namely Fosna, Gefion, Heranger, John Bakke, Narvik, and Viggo Hansteen, all listed on this website (see alphabet index at the end of this page).
+Other Norwegian ships in Convoy HX 354, which had originated in New York on May 3-1945 and arrived Liverpool May 18, were G. C. Brøvig, Noreg, Salamis, Strinda and Washington Express.
+Carl Oftedal carried ammo/explosives and had station 44, having joined from Halifax, but as noted in the table above, she did not follow the convoy to the U.K. The westbound North Atlantic Convoy ON 300, which had started out in Liverpool on May 2 (arrived New York on May 18), also had several Norwegian ships, namely Fosna, Gefion, Heranger (Commodore Vessel), John Bakke and Viggo Hansteen, all listed on this website (see alphabet index at the end of this page).
+A. Hague has also included Narvik, but this does not fit in with her voyages for this period.
+(In fact, the ship in this convoy was the Polish Narwik, ex Empire Roamer - see this external page).

 POST WAR: